Table of Contents

 If you develop penile curvature

 You may experience pain in your penis and/or be able to feel hardening of the tissue as the curve forms.
 Peyronie’s disease is considered a wound healing disorder.
 At some point during sex or other activity, the penis has been injured, and the tissues do not heal properly.
-Excess scar tissue forms in the layer (tunica albuginea) that surrounds the spongy erectile tissue (corpus cavernosa).
-This causes too much collagen to build up and form fibrous plaque (hard lump) in the penis.
+Excess scar tissue forms in the layer (tunica albuginea) that surrounds the spongy erectile tissue (corpus cavernosa) and becomes a fibrous plaque.

 Although usually described as rare, both types of penile curvature are likely more common than previously thought.